atyryshkina/algorithm-performance-analysis/howto2.md

 # The Analysis of Data Collected by the Galaxy Project

-## Intro
+## Abstract
-The public server of the Galaxy Project, www.usegalaxy.org, has been collecting job run data of bioinformatic algorithms since 2013.
-Since then, the number of jobs run instances (with their corresponding data) collected has exceeded well over 4 million.
-We hope to use this large collection to determine more efficient ways to allocate the Galaxy server resources.
+The public server of the Galaxy Project ( http://usegalaxy.org ) has been collecting extensive job run data on all analyses since 2013.
+This large collection of jobs run instances (with their corresponding attributes) can be leveraged to determine more efficient ways for allocation of Galaxy server resources.
+In addition, these data represent the largest, most comprehensive dataset available to date on the runtime dynamics for some of the most popular biological data analysis software.
+In this work we were aiming at creating a model for runtime prediction of complex algorithms trained on real data.
+In this paper we will:

+1. Present statistical summaries of the dataset, describe its structure, identify the presence of undetected errors, and discuss any other insights into the Galaxy server that we believe will be useful to the community.
+2. Confirm that the random forest regressor gives the best performance for predicting the runtime of complex algorithms as was seen by Hutter et al.
+3. Discuss the benefits and drawbacks of using a quantile random forest for creating runtime prediction confidence intervals.
+4. Present an alternative approach for choosing a walltime for complex algorithms with the use of a random forest classifier.

+Studying the Galaxy Project dataset reveals that there may be room to fine tune the resource allocation.
+The ability to determine appropriate walltimes will save server resources from jobs that result in errors undetected by the server — such as jobs that fall into infinite loops.
+Once freed, these resources can then be used to run jobs in the queue without the need to allocate additional hardware.

 ## Table of Contents
 * What is the Galaxy Project